thisispalash/Wector/README.md

 # **Wector Chrome Extension**

-The quickest way to know where places are!
+The quickest way to know where places are.
+Just highlight them!

 ***